Bucks County Lawyer for Defending Speeding Tickets

-Many people don’t realize that in order to prove your speed, law enforcement and state troopers rely on speed monitoring devices, such as radar guns and speed timers.
+Many people do not realize that in order to prove your speed, law enforcement and state troopers rely on speed monitoring devices, such as radar guns and speed timers.
 These devices are very technical, and require frequent calibration.
 It may have been that an officer was using an improperly calibrated device and got your speed all wrong.

 This will not always be the case.
 However, when facing points and costly fines, isn’t defending yourself worth a shot?

 Why Do I Need an Attorney?

 At The Law Offices of Greg Prosmushkin, P.C. our experienced Bucks County attorneys have handled countless speeding tickets from Holland to Durham and everywhere in between in both the Magisterial District Court and Common Pleas level.
 While this experience may be frightening and new to you, you can rest assured in knowing that we have successfully handled and routinely seen situations just like yours.

-If you received a citation for speeding anywhere in Bucks County, hiring an intelligent and experienced defense attorney is a good first step in protecting your rights and your license.
+If you have received a citation for speeding anywhere in Bucks County, hiring an intelligent and experienced defense lawyer is an important first step in protecting your rights and your license.